oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 OpenEXR is a high dynamic-range (HDR) image file format developed by Industrial Light & Magic for use in computer imaging applications

-**URL**
+**More Information**

 https://www.openexr.com/

 **Available Versions**::

     2.4.0-GCCcore-8.3.0
+    2.4.1-GCCcore-9.3.0
     2.5.5-GCCcore-10.2.0
-    2.4.1-GCCcore-9.3.0

 OpenFOAM